unseen portraits of david bowie before stardom

 The book's images were taken by photographer Gerald Fearnley, during a shoot for the album cover of Bowie's eponymous 1967 debut record.
 Fearnley had been introduced to Bowie by his brother Derek, a rising musician, the year before.
 The two would often crash at Fearnley's house in London, where they would write and rehearse.

 Bowie was 20 years old at the time and is pictured wearing plain sweaters and trousers.
-(The colourful Kansai Yamamoto costumes would come later).
+(The colorful Kansai Yamamoto costumes would come later).
 But the shoot was an early chance for Bowie to explore his more experimental side (see: the hats and clown-like makeup).

 Bowie was also studying mime in 1967, under legendary British performer and choreographer Lindsay Kemp.
 "He was an A student," Kemp told The Guardian in 2016.
 "He fell in love with the bohemianism of my world."
-That bohemianism can be seen in Fearnley's images and would go on to characterise Bowie's career.
+That bohemianism can be seen in Fearnley's images and would go on to characterize Bowie's career.
 One of the portraits even foreshadows Bowie's future Pierrot the clown character, as seen in the music video for "Ashes to Ashes."

 The series also includes the photo that would become the cover of David Bowie: a simple headshot of the singer in a tweed coat.
 The image brilliantly illuminates the singer's heterochromatic blue and green eyes, sealing Bowie's status as an international heartthrob.